Naveen-LP/Solidworks-Practice/README.md

 Exercises from a Solidworks course

-Different folders containing practice exercises from an online course on Solidworks.
+Different folders contain practice exercises from an online course on Solidworks.

 1. Basic Sketches: Contains exercises of simple sketching with basic tools
 2. Parts-Basic: Contains basic part modeling